ByteSizedDev/The_Irish_Cookie_Store/README.md

 * For our customers to be able to buy our cookies online.

-* For our customers to be able to view flavors and information about our products.
+* For our customers to be able to view flavours and information about our products.

 * For our customers to pay safely online.